tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 Performance is one of core architectural designs.
 Long-year experience of performance engineering taught me that if performance cannot be considered architecturally first, the final evolution is just the performance collapse that cannot be repaired unless rewritten (but usually you have no chance to rewrite).

 Scalability is another character often talked by projects.
 The truth is, good scalability does not mean high performance.
-Poor performance implementations are probably easier to achieve high scalability (in that you use a relative low baseline which may show no bottleneck in any aspects).
+Poor performance implementations are probably easier to achieve high scalability (in that you use a relative low baseline which may shows no bottleneck in any aspects).
 High scalability within low performance is cost expensive, economic killer and high-carbon producer...

 Via architectural performance design, with Dream #1 in mind, Base is unique.